 Every state maintains records of their state citizen’s criminal background.
 These state databases are all linked so you can track criminal backgrounds from other states.
 You are able to go to courthouse and inquire, or you can check online.
-You must know which county the crime occured in, and if the crime was in a completely different state, you may have to pay a fee for a more complete search.
+You must know which county the crime occurred in, and if the crime was in a completely different state, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you will be able to get a listing of all the arrests, charges, or convictions for these crimes: